Pathwise stochastic integrals for model free finance: Rough path integration for typical price paths

 This example shows that in general $R_F(s,t)$ is not a path increment of the form $R_F(s,t) = G(t) - G(s)$ for some function $G$ defined on $[0,T]$, but really a function of two variables. \end{ex}

 \begin{ex} Let $G$ be a path of finite $r$-variation for some $r$ with $1/p + 1/r > 1$.
-Setting $(F,F') = (G,0)$, we obtain a controlled path in $\CC^q_\BS$, where $1/q = 1/r - 1/p$.
-In combination with Theorem~\ref{thm:rough path integral} below, this example shows in particular that the controlled rough path integral extends the Young integral and the Riemann-Stieltjes integral. \end{ex}
+Setting $(F,F') = (G,0)$, we obtain a controlled path in $\CC ^q_\BS$, where $1/q = 1/r - 1/p$.
+In combination with Theorem~\ref {thmm:rough path integral} below, this example shows in particular that the controlled rough path integral extends the Young integral and the Riemann--Stieltjes integral. \end{ex}

-The basic idea of rough path integration is that if we already know how to define $\int S \dd S$, and if $F$ looks like $S$ on small scales, then we should be able to define $\int F \dd S$ as well.
-The precise result is given by the following theorem:
+The basic idea of rough path integration is that if we already know how to define $\int S \,\dd S$, and if $F$ looks like $S$ on small scales, then we should be able to define $\int F \,\dd S$ as well.
+The precise result is given by the following theorem.